reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 - DryOS/VxWorks timer (heartbeat) and task switching (all supported models)
 - UART emulation (DryOS shell aka Dry-shell or DrySh on DIGIC 4, 5, 6 and 7 models)
 - Deterministic execution with the ``-icount`` option (except CF PIO)
-- Cache hacks are emulated to some extent (but "uninstalling" them does not work)
+- Cache hacks are emulated to some extent, but not exactly accurate
 - EDMAC memcpy, including geometry parameters (matches the hardware closely, but not perfectly)
 - Debugging with GDB: